-Here we talked specifically about when to upgrade motherboard and there are plenty of reasons when doing so becomes important.
+Here we talked specifically about when to upgrade the motherboard, and there are many reasons why doing so becomes essential.

 With an upgrade, you can get more ports and slots for your peripherals.
-You also get to keep some of the older components you had as long as they can be integrated into the new board without compatibility issues.
+You also get to keep some of your older components as long as they can be integrated into the new board without compatibility issues.

-Nevertheless, upgrading your motherboard should be accompanied with a valid reason and should not be done needlessly.
+Nevertheless, upgrading your motherboard should be accompanied by a valid reason and should not be done needlessly.